praneethb7/google-calendar/README.md

 # Google Calendar

-A high-fidelity Google Calendar web app that doubles as a **Gymnasium-compatible RL environment**.
+A high-fidelity Google Calendar web app.
 Agents interact with a realistic calendar through API actions while the UI renders the environment state in real time.

-**No authentication** — single default user, designed for RL agent interaction.
+**No authentication** — single default user.

 ## Tech Stack